HadManySons/AFexcuses-discord/README.md

 # AFexcuses
-A reddit bot for /r/AirForce that generates a generic Air Force excuse on command
+A bot for /r/AirForce discord server that generates a generic Air Force excuse on command